-(a) to discriminate against a person because of the person's actual or perceived religion.
+(a) discriminate against or deny full and equal access to a person because of the person's actual or perceived religion.

-- (b) to discriminate against a person because of such person's association with persons of a particular religion; - (c) to discriminate against a person because of such person's membership in an organization identified with, or seeking to promote the interests of persons with a particular religion.
+- (b) discriminate against or deny full and equal access to a person because of such person's association with persons of a particular religion; - (c) discriminate against or deny full and equal access to a person because of such person's membership in an organization identified with, or seeking to promote the interests of persons with a particular religion.